look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 Key building types include housing, production facilities, and specialized structures.

 - Key building types:
-  - Housing: Accommodates citizens.
-  - Production: Farms, workshops, and forges.
-  - Specialized: Barracks, academies, and guild halls.
-- Buildings provide both passive bonuses and unlock new gameplay features.
-- Building certain Buildings near or next to each other has advantages / disadvantages
+  - Unlock Buildings
+  - Population Buildings
+  - Resource Generation Buildings
+  - Item Buildings
+  - Augmentation Buildings
+  - Management Buildings
+  - Renown Buildings
+  - Buff Buildings

+*Buildings can have multiple tags

+### Unlock Buildings
+Buildings that unlock something or progress the game in some way.
+These also include buildings that have research options that unlock something

+Ex.
+Barracks, Merchant Stall, Magician's Tower, Tavern, etc. These are all buildings that unlock either a new class for your adventurers to promote into or unlock functionality like the ability to purchase items

+### Population Buildings
+Buildings that change the population stat in some way, either by increasing the current number of residents in your town or increasing the maximum number of residents you can have in your town.

+Ex.
+Houses increase the current population of your town whereas Granaries, Waterworks, and other key buildings increase the maximum population cap in your town.

+### Resource Generation Buildings
+Later in the game it may be good to provide the player with buildings that generate Materia and other Resources to supplement having to grind for them.
+Urum is included in this possible list of generatable resources.

+Ex.
+Market might generate Urum, whereas building a "Forest Shrine" might generate Terratite

+### Item Buildings
+Buildings where items can either be purchased or created.

+Ex.
+Merchant Stall, Market, Armorsmith, Weaponsmith, Forge, etc.

+### Augmentation Buildings
+These buildings influence other buildings that are around it in some way.

+Ex.
+Building a Library next to housing will result in a passive increase in base INT stats and growth rates for citizens that live in those housing.
+Building a Pyre Shrine next to housing may increase the chances of a new adventurer having an Affinity for Fire

+### Management Buildings
+These buildings directly interact with mechanics that normally may not be interactable or manipulatable.

+Ex.
+The Quest board and Guild Hall are Management Buildings that interact with quest mechanics.
+Where as the Ability Obelisk or Fortune Teller can influence or interact with character stats

+### Renown Buildings
+Buildings that increase the town's renown level enabling upgrade and expansion.

+Ex.
+The Guildhall, a Granary, honestly every building may contribute to Renown slightly

+### Buff Buildings
+Buildings Adventurers (and the player) can visit before leaving for their quest to receive some kind of temporary buff

+Ex.
+Lumia condenser
 ## Building Mechanics:

 All building within the town is done by the player utilizing Resources (called Materia) that is gathered via Adventurers excavating it from Materia nodes, or by gathering it from Monsters.

-- Terratite - Earth
+- Tr - Terratite - Earth
-- Aquatite - Water
+- Aq - Aquatite - Water
-- Ventite - Wind
+- Ve - Ventite - Wind
-- Ignitite - Fire
+- Ig - Ignitite - Fire
-- Tenebria - Dark
+- Tn - Tenebria - Dark
-- Lumia - Light
+- Lm - Lumia - Light

-And the seventh Resource to rule them all: Money, called Aur in this kingdom.
+And the seventh Resource to rule them all: Money, called Urum in this kingdom.
 The money cost involved is the investment in supplying everything else needed in a building that was created with Materia as well as hiring the necessary staff to run whatever was built there.

 There is an 8th hidden resource here that the player needs to have enough population to run the buildings they've created.
 Certain buildings like the Mage Tower may have a set NPC come to town to inhabit it and operate it, but others like a Merchant stall or forge may require the player to assign one of their townsfolk to run the business (the other side of the stat system beyond combat)